 - Drink water!
 One of the greatest changes I have made in my health journey is drinking more water.
 Your body and mind will thank you for staying hydrated.
 There is not much more to say than that; just drink more water!

 Nope, not those kinds of drinks!
 I am no expert, but consuming alcohol while in a stressful situation like a lockdown or social distancing is not a good idea.
 In addition to your improved water drinking, try these homemade, comfy concoctions instead:

 - 1 packet of instant coffee

 - 1 tbsp of pumpkin spice coffee creamer (or vanilla creamer with a dash of pumpkin pie spice)

-Empty your instant coffee into a glass, add the water, & stir.
+Empty your instant coffee into a glass, add the water, and stir.
 Drizzle creamer on top & add spices (pumpkin pie, nutmeg, or cinnamon) if you wish!

 - 1 cup of warm apple cider